 How to Cope with Anxiety When You’re a Parent

-If you’re a parent, there are certain things it’s natural to have anxiety about.
+If you’re a parent, you will have to cope with anxiety at some point in time.
 There are a lot of risks in daily life, and when you have children, it’s your job to protect them as much as you can from those risks.

 For example, 600 child pedestrians are killed by car crashes every year, which is why we as parents are so vigilant about supervision and hand-holding when our kids are walking on the streets or in parking lots.